 I entered my favorite door off Galena Street and climbed the stairs to meet Terry Butler, the owner of Aspen’s boutique hotel, The Residence Hotel.
-Having stayed at the hotel with Baddy, it felt as though I was entering the home of a new best friend.
+Having already stayed at the hotel with Baddy, it felt as though I was entering the home of an old best friend.

-Terry came in followed by her great love, Max, an eleven year old “Powderpuff” Chinese Crested.
-She sat with me on her great floral coach and I asked her to tell me about the artifacts that filled every room and her story unfolded beginning with, “Im surrounded by arts and antiques that are all friends of mine and I love them all.”
+Terry came in followed by her great love Max, an eleven year old “Powderpuff” Chinese Crested.
+She sat with me on her great floral coach and I asked her to tell me about the artifacts that filled every room.
+Her story unfolded beginning with, “I’m surrounded by arts and antiques that are all friends of mine and I love them all.”

-When she was seventeen her father, who had been in the oil business, passed away and her mother, a school teacher and world class duplicate bridge player who taught Terry how to play at the age of four,?gave each child a present to help them work through their sadness.
-Terry had roots in Mexico with a Grandfather who owned a Cantina on the border and she chose to take that gift and move to Mexico City to study Spanish but standing out with her blond hair and big blue eyes she quickly landed a job as a model and a host on a popular Mexican television series.
+When she was seventeen her father who had been in the oil business passed away and her mother gave each child a present to help them work through their sadness.
+Terry’s mom was a school teacher and world class duplicate bridge player who taught Terry how to play at the age of four.
+Terry’s gift was a chance to move back to her roots are in Mexico and live with her Grandfather who owned a Cantina on the border.
+She chose to take that gift and moved to Mexico City to study Spanish, and with her blond hair and big blue eyes she quickly landed a job as a model and a host on a popular Mexican television series.

 Terry’s athleticism led her to traipse back and forth between her two greatest loves, the Himalayas and Ajax Mountain.
-“We are a very materialistic society and thats what I grew up in.
-Living in third world countries, I learned that standards of happiness had little to do with how much people had in their bank accounts.
+“We are a very materialistic society and that’s what I grew up in.
+Living in third world countries I learned that standards of happiness had little to do with how much people had in their bank accounts.
 It is a more spiritual way of how they get along with one another, and how they love their god.
-It taught me a lot.
-Of how you can be quiet.
+It taught me a lot on how you can be quiet.
 I probably would have been more of a successful business person if I hadn’t gone to India.
-When I came home, my values had changed.
+When I came home my values had changed.
 The condition of my bank account has nothing to do with who I am.
-Who I am and my values, are the places I’ve been and the people I’ve met.
+Who I am and my values are the places I’ve been and the people I’ve met.
 Thats who I am.”